princewillzz/princewillzz/README.md

 -   🔭 I’m currently working on UntangledChat
 -   🌱 I’m currently learning React Native, Spring Reactive, NodeJS
--   👯 I’m looking for a internship in Full-Stack Development
+-   👯 I’m looking for an internship as a Full-Stack Developer
     <!-- - 👯 I’m looking to collaborate on ... -->
     <!-- - 🤔 I’m looking for help with ... -->
     <!-- - 💬 Ask me about ... -->